Sydney Test: After Rishabh Pant and Hanuma Vihari’s efforts on day five, ICC’s rule changes in focus

 But with the new rule India could get Saha, among the best in the world with the gloves, to keep for 87 overs.
 He took three catches, the most notable being the one down leg-side where he dived full-length to dismiss Marnus Labuschagne off Navdeep Saini.
 Would Vihari have caught that?
 Maybe or maybe not.

 When Saha took the gloves, it was all within rules and when Pant came out to bat at the fall of India’s third wicket with score on 102/3 in 35.4 overs, it was still within the rules.
-However, there were murmurs bout how someone unfit to keep for almost a whole day, can be fit to bat just two-and-a-half hours into India’s innings.
+However, there were murmurs about how someone unfit to keep for almost a whole day, can be fit to bat just two-and-a-half hours into India’s innings.

 These murmurs started getting louder as Pant started cutting, pulling, driving and thrashing the Australian bowlers all over the park.